MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 After you confirm the delete operation, the selected apps are deleted.

 > [!NOTE]
-> - Once an action is taken, it takes up to 1 week for the apps to be removed from the list.
+> - Once an action is taken, it takes up to one week for the apps to be removed from the list.
-> - Quarantine and Delete actions will fail if the app is already deleted outside the Advisor.
+> - Quarantine and Delete actions fail if the app is already deleted outside the Advisor.

 ### Apps shared with everyone